Tax Season

 Washington, D.C.

-Note: Funds you are assigned to send to Samaritan Ministries or to other members of Samaritan Ministries are not considered a tax-deductible donation at the federal level or at the state level.
-At the present time, funds you send to other members are only considered a tax-deductible expense if you are filing with the State of Missouri.
+Note: Shares you are assigned to send to Samaritan Ministries or to other members of Samaritan Ministries are not considered a tax-deductible donation at the federal level or for most states.
+At the present time, Shares you send to other members are only considered a tax-deductible expense if you are filing with the State of Missouri or the State of Indiana; if this applies to you, please visit Shares in your Samaritan Dashboard and select Shares History to view your 2025 Shares.

-No. As far as we are aware, the IRS does not consider funds you send to other members as an itemized personal deduction on Schedule A.
+No. As far as we are aware, the IRS does not consider Shares you send to other members as an itemized personal deduction on Schedule A.

-As far as we are aware, the IRS has never considered the receipt of funds from other Samaritan members to help pay your medical bills as income.
+As far as we are aware, the IRS has never considered the receipt of Shares from other Samaritan Ministries members to help pay your medical bills as income.

 There are many friends of health care sharing ministries in Congress who want clarification and changes in the tax laws that would be beneficial to our members.
 There is a good chance for such changes to occur with the help of our members contacting their representatives in Congress.
 We will notify our members when we need their help contacting their representatives.

-If you received Shares in your PayPal account that were accidentally sent via Goods and Services rather than Friends and Family, you may receive a 1099-K detailing the amount of these transactions.
-On December 23, 2022, the Internal Revenue Service (IRS) announced that they are delaying the 1099-K change that would require a lower threshold of Goods and Services reporting ($600 annual limit rather than the previous $20,000).
+If you received Shares into your PayPal account that were accidentally sent via Goods and Services rather than Friends and Family, you may receive a 1099-K detailing the amount of these transactions.

-Note: Member Shares are gifts from one person to another and the IRS has never considered the receipt of Shares as income.
+Note: Member Shares are gifts from one person to another.
+To our knowledge, the IRS has never considered the receipt of Shares as income.

-As detailed in the FAQ excerpt from the IRS below, the 1099-K is not the IRS making a declaration on the taxability of those dollars, but merely showing the funds sent to your PayPal account via Goods and Services.
-You can find the full article here:
+The 1099-K is not the IRS making a declaration on the taxability of those dollars, but merely showing the funds sent to your PayPal account via Goods and Services.
+You can find more information here: irs.gov/businesses/understanding-your-form-1099-k.

 What does my Form 1099-K report to me?